proio-org/proio/README.md

 documentation for details, but here are some important things to note:
 * New fields can be added without breaking forwards or backwards compatibility as long as new unique field numbers are used.
-This is because Protobuf will ignore unknown fields, and (staring with Protobuf 3) all fields are optional.
+This is because Protobuf will ignore unknown fields, and (starting with Protobuf 3) all fields are optional.
 * Fields can be removed from the data model for the same reason.
 It is important, however, to never reuse the field number or name of the removed field.
 In order to enforce this, the [reserved